wellsaid-labs/tts-evaluation/docs/GCP_WORKFLOW.md

 `Ctrl-A` then `Ctrl-D`.
 This will detach your screen session but leave your process running.
 Finally, you can now log out of your instance with the bash command `exit`.

 You'll want to train your spectrogram model till convergence which as of October 2019 is around 150,000 steps.
-See the '''Keeping Your VM Instance Alive''' section to optimize your experiment running time and keep it running overnight!
+See the `Keeping Your VM Instance Alive` section to optimize your experiment running time and keep it running overnight!
 Lastly, monitor your experiment in [comet](comet.ml) and kill your process after it's converged.